AdnanHodzic/auto-cpufreq/README.md

 #### Example config file contents

-Configured to run in performance mode when connected to a power source and never drop below 2 GHz.
+Configured to run in full performance mode when connected to a power source (charger) and never drop below 2 GHz.
 When running on battery, all settings will be configured automatically by auto-cpufreq based on all above mentioned criteria.

 ```python
 # settings for when connected to a power source